Back to Blog

 Can I use Antigravity offline?

 Currently, Antigravity requires an internet connection for AI features.
-Offline mode is on the roadmap.
+Offline mode with local model support is on Google's roadmap.

 Is my code safe with Antigravity?